 The monks, for their part, aren’t delighted about the link.
 In the past, they’ve chalked up the controversy to anti-religious sentiment and refused to comment when Buckfast has made lurid headlines.
 If it were banned in Scotland, they say, those committing crimes would simply change their drink of choice, and it just isn’t fair to blame problems of massive deprivation on some monks at the other end of the country.
 Since the 1990s, they’ve been asked to change the recipe by reducing either the alcohol or caffeine content: they continue to refuse.

-Whether intentionally or not, Buckfast’s booming popularity in Scotland doesn’t exactly hurt them—last year, they made nearly £9 million ($11.6 million) from sales of the drink.
+Whether intentionally or not, Buckfast’s booming popularity in Scotland doesn’t exactly hurt them—in 2016, they made nearly £9 million ($11.6 million) from sales of the drink.
 And as they’re a religious order, they don’t pay taxes on those millions.

 Buckfast Abbey, where the monks live and the drink is brewed, is hours and hours away from Glasgow.
 No one’s exactly sure how the wine became so popular with the local louts of the cities at the opposite end of the country.
 The monks have suggested that it might have something to do with the traditionally Catholic fans of Scottish football club Celtic FC developing a taste for their holy drink as a pre-match aperitif in the 1970s.